RemixVSL/iomemory-vsl-freebsd/README.md

 The current version is derived from iomemory-vsl-3.2.10, with several fixes for compiling on FreeBSD 12.

 ## Releases
-There are no releases yet, just master and the original checkin branch.
+There are no releases yet, just `main` (formerly master) and the original checkin branch.

 ## Important note!!!
-Commits to master are not "always" write tested, just compile tested.
+Commits to `main` are not "always" write tested, just compile tested.
 Releases have gone through testing with Flexible I/O Tester.
 Testing for page_cache errors, and generic FIO checksumming on read and write and different block sizes.
 For now only the fio-3.2.10.1509 branch has been tested!!

 ## Building
 ### Source